protocolbuffers/protocolbuffers.github.io/content/reference/cpp/cpp-generated.md

 be discarded.

-If there is an unknown enum value in the wire format of a map entry message, it's handled differently in proto2 and proto3.
+If there is an unknown enum value in the wire format of a map entry message, it's handled differently in proto2, proto3, and editions.
 In proto2, the whole map entry message is put into the unknown field set of the containing message.
 In proto3, it is put into a map field as if it is a known enum value.
+With editions, by default it mirrors the proto3 behavior.
+If `features.enum_type` is set to `CLOSED`, then it mirrors the proto2 behavior.

 ## Any {#any}